Michillas/CoinFlipper/README.md

 # CoinFlipper
-Basic CoinFlipper in Java.
+Basic Coin Flipper in Java.
 For luck enthusiasts

 ## Screenshot of the command line
 ![image](https://github.com/Michillas/CoinFlipper/assets/140931203/8760a011-dacf-42ba-b6e6-e1b062752a44)